Germany Weather Forecasts

 About Germany

 The majority of Germany has a temperate climate in which humid westerly winds prevail.
-However, Germany covers 357,021 km² of land, so obviously it has a fairly wide range of climatic conditions.
-Germany is also known for having variable daily weather conditions so come prepared with sunglasses as well as a raincoat when visiting.
+However, Germany covers 357,021 square km of land, so obviously it has a fairly wide range of climatic conditions.

 It is bordered to the north by the North Sea and the Baltic Sea; Poland and the Czech Republic in the east; in the south by Austria and Switzerland; and to the west by France, Luxembourg, Belgium, and the Netherlands.